smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 *Optimizing access control and management of applications and devices*

-1. What features will allow to optimize access control and management of applications and devices to satisfy the following customer requirements?
+1. What features will allow optimization of access control and management of applications and devices to satisfy the following customer requirements?

--   mobile device management
+-   Mobile device management

--   conditional access
+-   Conditional access

--   remote access to on-premises applications integrated with Active Directory
+-   Remote access to on-premises applications integrated with Active Directory

 -   B2B